openvinotoolkit/open_model_zoo/models/intel/icnet-camvid-ava-sparse-30-0001/description/icnet-camvid-ava-sparse-30-0001.md

 ## Use Case and High-Level Description

-A trained model of ICNet for fast semantic segmentation, trained on the CamVid\* dataset from scratch using the TensorFlow\* framework.
+A trained model of ICNet for fast semantic segmentation, trained on the CamVid dataset from scratch using the TensorFlow\* framework.
 The trained model has 30% sparsity (ratio of zeros within all the convolution kernel weights).
 For details about the original floating-point model, check out the [ICNet for Real-Time Semantic Segmentation on High-Resolution Images](https://arxiv.org/abs/1704.08545).

-The model input is a blob that consists of a single image of `1x3x720x960` in the BGR order.
+The model input is a blob that consists of a single image of `1, 3, 720, 960` in the `BGR` order.
 The pixel values are integers in the [0, 255] range.

 The model output for `icnet-camvid-ava-sparse-30-0001` is the predicted class index of each input pixel belonging to one of the 12 classes of the CamVid dataset:
 - Sky